 Consider using Plausible if:

-• You want a simple, user-friendly analytics tool.
+• You want a simple, user-friendly analytics tool

-• You need a lightweight option that won’t slow down your website.
+• You need a lightweight option that won’t slow down your website

 Choose another GA4 alternative if:

-• You need a free option, as all Plausible plans are paid.
+• You need a free option

-• You want native integrations beyond Google Search Console and popular CMS platforms.
+• You want native integrations beyond Google Search Console and popular CMS platforms

 Plausible pricing:

-• Starts at $9 per month for up to 10,000 page views.
+• Starts at $9 per month for up to 10,000 page views

 10. Simple Analytics